WCL Global Cinema graduate certificate

 ITAL 6306 – Italian Advanced Cinema

-The Graduate Certificate: Applied Linguistics in Teaching Chinese is a nine (9) credit post-baccalaureate program offered by the Chinese Studies Program, Department of Modern and Classical Languages (MCL).
-It is open to individuals interested in enhancing their knowledge and skills in Chinese language, culture, and teaching Chinese as a second language.
+The Graduate Certificate: Applied Linguistics in Teaching Chinese is a nine credit post-baccalaureate program offered by the Chinese Studies program, department of modern and classical languages (MCL).
+It is open to post-baccalaureate and graduate students who are interested in enhancing their knowledge and skills in Chinese language, culture and pedagogy in second language acquisition.
+The certificate prepares teaching professionals, nationally and internationally, to be educators in Chinese as a second language.

-Upon completion of the certificate, those interested in continuing their graduate studies can apply for the M.A. program offered through MCL and transfer the 9 credit hours of the certificate toward the MA degree.
+Upon completion of the certificate, those who are interested in continuing their graduate studies can apply for the M.A. program offered through MCL and transfer the 9 credit hours of the certificate toward the M.A. degree.
+Graduate students enrolled in the master's degree program in WCL with a concentration in Chinese Studies can concurrently pursue the Certificate.
+Students should alert the graduate advisor to establish a plan for both the M.A. degree and the Certificate in the system.
+Students will receive the Certificate in addition to the M.A. degree upon completing the required courses when applying for graduation.

 The program particularly invites applicants who are: